Para-Lang/para-compiler/DEVELOPMENT.md

 ## Generating the docs

-To generate one time use:
+To generate the docs for a one-time usage, use the following:

 ```bash
 ./docs/make.bat html
 ```

-or for active http server, which will reload changes:
+or for an active http server, which will automatically reload changes:

 ```bash
 sphinx-autobuild ./docs/source ./docs/build/html